DuyDu-kma/kma_ctf/docs/configuration.rst

 LOG_FOLDER
 ~~~~~~~~~~
 The location where logs are written.
-These are the logs for CTFd key submissions, registrations, and logins.
+These are the logs for KMActf key submissions, registrations, and logins.
-The default location is the CTFd/logs folder.
+The default location is the KMActf/logs folder.

 UPLOAD_PROVIDER
 ~~~~~~~~~~~~~~~
-Specifies the service that CTFd should use to store files.
+Specifies the service that KMActf should use to store files.

 UPLOAD_FOLDER
 ~~~~~~~~~~~~~
 The location where files are uploaded.
-The default destination is the CTFd/uploads folder.
+The default destination is the KMActf/uploads folder.

 AWS_ACCESS_KEY_ID
 ~~~~~~~~~~~~~~~~~